 -

-affordable prices for dairy products
+affordable prices on dairy products

 -